 - (A) Audible Timing Device.
 The sounding of an audible timing device shall mark the end of the 15-second pass. - (B) Shutdown Buoy.
 If the towboat passes the shutdown buoy before the 15 seconds have elapsed, the Driver shall smoothly close the throttle and maintain a safe path until the towboat stops.
-The skier is free to continue executing trick while the towboat is slowing down and the Event Judges will continue to record them, noting when the timing device sounds the end of the 15 seconds.
+The skier is free to may continue executing tricks while the towboat is slowing down and the Event Judges will Boat Crew shall continue to record them, noting when the timing device sounds the end of the 15 seconds.